FREQUENTLY ASKED QUESTIONS

 The inside and outside textiles of your Upper Hand Mask constantly disinfect themselves.
-You can wash your mask to remove dust and stains.
-It is important that the high-tech materials in the mask still work well after washing.
-Just follow these instructions:
+If you still want to wash your mask to remove dust and stains follow these instructions:

 Rinse your mask under running water.
 You can also wash it in a bowl of water.
 Cold or lukewarm water is perfectly sufficient.
 If you want, you can also use hot water up to 90 degrees.
 This will not damage the materials of the mask.
 Please be careful not to scald yourself.

 If you can't remove all the dirt with water, you can rub some mild hand soap on the affected area.
 Then rinse the mask very well with water to remove all soap residues.